rust-lang/rust/src/bootstrap/README.md

 Because there are two separate codebases behind `x.py`, they need to be kept in sync.
-In particular, both `bootstrap.py` and the bootstrap binary parse `config.toml` and read the same command line arguments. `bootstrap.py` keeps these in sync by setting various environment variables, and the programs sometimes have to add arguments that are explicitly ignored, to be read by the other.
+In particular, both `bootstrap.py` and the bootstrap binary parse `bootstrap.toml` and read the same command line arguments. `bootstrap.py` keeps these in sync by setting various environment variables, and the programs sometimes have to add arguments that are explicitly ignored, to be read by the other.